Artemis Fowl: The Fowl Twins Deny All Charges

 The Fowl Twins Deny All Charges is the second book in the series, and was released on 20 October 2020.

 The Fowl Twins Get What They Deserve

 The Fowl Twins Get What They Deserve is the third book in the series, and was released on 19 October 2021.

 Other works

 Artemis Fowl: The Seventh Dwarf is a short story written for World Book Day set between the first and second books.

 The Artemis Fowl Files is a companion book to the series published 4 October 2004, which included The Seventh Dwarf and other stories. it also includes bonus material such as Artemis Fowl's School Report, exclusive interviews with Artemis, Butler, Holly, Root, Mulch, Foaly and Colfer, and text from the Fairy People's book to translate.

+Two graphic novels adaptations exist, the first adapted by Andrew Donkin with the art by Giovanni Rigano.